dotnet/linker/docs/illink-options.md

 - `link` - link them to reduce their size
 - `delete`- remove them from the output
 - `save` - save them in memory without linking
-- `AddBypassNGen` - add BypassNGenAttribute to unmarked methods
-- `AddBypassNgenUsed` - add BypassNGenAttribute to unmarked methods in used assemblies

 You can specify an action per assembly using `-p` option like this: